Bookkeeping Melbourne Rates – what is the cost?

 It’s only natural that capital cities will attract higher prices.
 I work as a mentor to many bookkeepers in Australia, and a bookkeeper in a country town very often charges a lot less per hour than someone in the city.
 It makes sense!
 In the same way cafes in the city charge more for coffee and food.

 Bookkeepers in cities have higher costs of living, higher wages, and higher rent (unless they are virtual bookkeepers like us).
+The cost of housing is significantly higher in capital cities, than in other areas.

 Many of the bookkeepers I mentor charge upwards of $70 per hour, and some charge more than $80 per hour.